 What do you think "disarticulated" means?

-Separated Unwell Huge Never written
+Separated Unwell Huge Never written about

-about

-"maxillary" means?
+What do you think "maxillary" means?
 Huge Attached to the jaw Dainty Chewy

-- , -

 What do you think "eschew" means?

 Avoid Are afraid of Attack Are sickened by

 What do you think "alarum" means?

-Sound of being Sound of alarm Sound of crows Sound of drinking
+Sound of being unsure Sound of alarm Sound of crows Sound of drinking

-unsure

-What word best des scribes the setting of thi is extract?
+What word best describes the setting of this extract?
 Tribal Rural Urban Suburban

-What word best des scribes the writer?
+What word best describes the writer?
 Wicked Uninterested Restless Vivacious